zencommerce-app/zencommerce.app/README.md

 Application code distributed under the terms of GNU GPLv3 license.
 This lets you do almost anything you want with a project, except distributing closed source versions.

+## Obtaining Etsy API keys

+In order to use Zen-Commerce application you need to register on https://www.etsy.com/developers/documentation/getting_started/register

+This gives you your API key and allows you to start working on your application.
+When your application is created, it starts with Provisional Access to our production systems to use during development.

+Etsy will provide you with a Keystring and Shared secret to use with API.
+Put these into Zen-Commerce settings.
+You should find a placeholders for these in 'settings.py'

+    ETSY_KEYSTRING = PUT_YOUR_KEY_HERE
+    ETSY_SHARED_SECRET = PUT_YOUR_SHARED_SECRET_HERE

 ## Installation and requirements

 Application use Django 2.x framework and Python 3.x.
 It is designed to be deployed on Heroku Cloud platform (https://www.heroku.com ).